List of Important Days in June

 • The objective of World Elder Abuse Awareness Day is to encourage the world to pay more attention to the wellbeing and adequate health care of older persons.

-• Its theme this year is “Safeguard older persons during COVID-19 and beyond.”
+• Theme 2020: “Safeguard older persons during COVID-19 and beyond.”

 • The day was launched on 15 June 2006 at the United Nations by the International Network for the Prevention of Elder Abuse and the World Health Organization.

-12. World Day to Combat Desertification and Drought: 17 June
+13. World Day to Combat Desertification and Drought 2023: 17 June

 • The day is celebrated every year on 17 June to create awareness regarding the presence of desertification and drought and also to highlight the international efforts to combat desertification.